Training and resources for oral health professionals

 Training for oral health professionals

-We have tailored this online course especially for oral health professionals and it has been designed with all members of the dental team in mind.
+This online course is especially tailored for oral health professionals and it has been designed with all members of the dental team in mind.

 The training aims to equip the sector with the skills and confidence to deliver best practice smoking cessation brief advice to clients.